Must Watch: Teaser Trailer for 2010's 'A Nightmare on Elm Street'

 New Line has debuted the first teaser trailer for A Nightmare on Elm Street tonight on MySpace, which you can see below in all of its high def glory.
 Although this is a remake from the (in)famous Platinum Dunes (responsible for the recent Friday the 13th and Texas Chainsaw Massacre remakes), it actually looks great.
 It looks dark, thrilling, beautifully stylized, and possibly more intense than the original, although I've got to be careful saying that.
 I'm not the biggest fan of this franchise, but I will be seeing this in theaters and going through as many of the originals as I can.
 Without further ado, check out the brand new teaser trailer below!

-Watch the first teaser trailer for A Nightmare on Elm Street:
+Watch the first teaser trailer for A Nightmare on Elm Street from YouTube:

 You can also watch the teaser for A Nightmare on Elm Street in High Definition on MySpace